Stalag IV-B: Stalag IV-B Mühlberg

 The camp, covering about 30 ha, was opened in September 1939.
 The first inmates were about 17,000 Polish soldiers captured in the German September 1939 offensive.
 For the first two months they dwelt under the open sky or in tents.
 Most of them were transferred further to other camps.
 In May 1940 the first French soldiers arrived, taken prisoner in the Battle of France.
 In 1941 British, and Australian soldiers arrived after the fall of Greece, and later in the year Soviet POWs from the invasion of the Soviet Union.
 In September 1943, further numbers of British, ANZAC, and South African soldiers, previously captive in Italy, arrived after the Italian capitulation.
-In October 1944 several thousand Poles arrived, members of the Armia Krajowa ("Home Army") captured after the Warsaw Uprising, including several hundred women soldiers.
+In October 1943, the Germans brought a sizeable number of Italian POWs from the POW camp in Bogusze in German-occupied Poland to Stalag IV-B, who were then often sent to various forced labour subcamps in the region.
+In October 1944 several thousand Poles arrived, members of the Armia Krajowa ("Home Army") captured after the Warsaw Uprising, including 1,037 women soldiers.
 In November 1944 the Polish women were transferred to other camps, mainly Stalag IV-E (Altenburg) and Oflag IX-C (Molsdorf).
 At the end of December 1944 about 7,500 Americans arrived from the Battle of the Bulge.
 At least 3,000 of them were transferred to other camps, mostly to Stalag VIII-A. On 23 April 1945 the Red Army liberated the camp.
 Altogether soldiers from 33 nations passed through the camp.